Big-Leu/POC/README.md

 ## Contents

-- Sample code snippets
-- Experimentation with new technologies
-- Documentation and notes
-- **Duplicate Detection App** (Streamlit, Python, NLP)
+- **Duplicate Detection Module**: Find potential duplicates in CSV data
+- **Control Recommendation Module**: Match controls against a reference dataset
+- Shared utilities for text processing and matching
+- Interactive Streamlit UI

 ---

+## Modules

-## Duplicate Detection App
+### 1. Duplicate Detection App

 This project includes a powerful **Duplicate Detection App** built with Streamlit and Python.
 It allows you to upload a CSV file and find potential duplicate records using a hybrid approach: